 dir

-List files in current directory with size info
+List files in the current directory with size info

 cat